misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 Where `f(item)` is some function that takes in `item` and returns something new, and `some_criteria` is some function that returns a boolean.
 You don't need to create a new function - as you see from the above examples you can just put the expressions in directly.

+A complex example - let's get the squared value of all even numbers.

+{% highlight python %}
+crazy_list = [x**2 for x in nums if x%2==0]
+{% endhighlight %}

 You can also use `range` in a list comprehension with filtering.
-For example, if you had a function `is_prime` which returned if a number is prime, you could do something like this to get all the primes from 1 to 150:
+For example, if you had a function `is_prime` which returned if a number is prime, you could do something like this to get all the primes from 1 to 1000:

 {% highlight python %}
-primes = [x for x in range(1,150) if is_prime(x)]
+primes = [x for x in range(1,1000) if is_prime(x)]
 {% endhighlight %}

+<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/EssentialClientsideSynergy?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ### Going through nested lists.